fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 * Aliases
   * Pointers to Lambda versions
   * Mutable
-  * Enable weight traffic to new versions
+  * Enable weight traffic to new versions (Create and Update -routing-config paramater)
 * Lambda@Edge use to customize CloudFront content
 * If requires access to VPC resurces, the SubnetID and Security Group ID must be mentioned
 * Best practices